cnbbooks/lfe-casting-spels/book/part7/2-closures.md

 ## A Glance at Closures

-The solution we have in mind is to "hide" the state data -- but how do we do that?
+The solution we have proposed is to "hide" the state data -- but how do we do that?
 Well, if there was a way to capture the data in a variable, and then have that variable avialble for querying or updating, we'd be in luck.

-We are!
+Fortunately, there is and we are :-)

 Thanks to something called *closures*.
-The term *closure* was coined in 1964 and then made widely popular by the creators of a Lisp called Scheme in 1975.
+The term *closure* was coined in 1964 and then made widely popular by the creators of a Lisp called *Scheme* in 1975.
 Let's see what a closure looks like, and then maybe we can make better sense of the name.

 Here's one example: